danialaa/Asteroids/README.md

 # Asteroids
  This is a simple clone of the famous Asteroids
+To play: direct ship with left and right arrow, thrust with up arrow and shoot with space
  <br/>
 ## Architecture Overview: